joeinnes/svelte-image/README.md

 ```

 Currently supported:
-* Cloudimage
+* Statically (zero configuration)
-* Cloudinary (create an HTTP Proxy media source)
+* Cloudimage (use your token as the 'key')
-*
+* Cloudinary (you need to create an HTTP Proxy media source, and then use your cloud name as the key)

 ## Notes and Caveats

-hidpi mode will load the image double size.
+* hidpi mode will load the image double size for retina displays.

-You should provide a full URL to the image, not a relative path.
+* You should provide a full URL to the image, not a relative path.

-In case there's no supported extension (gif, jpg, jpeg, png, or webp) listed in the image path, then the component will render the original, unoptimised version (https://twitter.com/staticallyio/status/1405700757475663873).
+* In case you're using Statically (ie: the default) and there's no supported extension (gif, jpg, jpeg, png, or webp) listed in the image path, then the component will render the original, unoptimised version (https://twitter.com/staticallyio/status/1405700757475663873).
 You may be able to work around this by adding an ignored query (eg: `&image.jpg`) to the end of the URL or somewhere in the path, but results may vary.
 For example, https://pbs.twimg.com/media/FEBzSvdWYAoVJGc?format=jpg&name=medium does not contain '.jpg', and appending `&image.jpg` does not work.
 However, you can add the .jpg after the ID: `https://pbs.twimg.com/media/FEBzSvdWYAoVJGc.jpg?format=jpg&name=medium`.
 This will vary depending on the origin.